 Unfortunately, some ferret owners still have trouble with their ferrets, who’ll poop wherever they like – regardless of it’s an eating or sleeping area.

-Vanilla essence has been mentioned in the Ferret Facebook group, Ferret Care and Support, and on Reddit as a solution.
+Vanilla essence has been mentioned in Ferret Facebook groups and on Reddit as a solution.
 Wash some bedding with vanilla essence, so that it smells of it, and put vanilla essence into the corners where they shouldn’t be pooping.

 The association between the bedding smell should help prevent your ferret from pooping in the area with the vanilla essence.